sarumathivasu/sarumathivasu/README.md

 I thrive on:
 - 🚀 Exploring cutting-edge Web3 and blockchain testing
-- 🛠️ Automating repetitive tasks so teams can focus on building
+- 🛠️ Automating repetitive tasks to help teams focus on building
-- 🤝 Collaborating with developers, QA, and product teams to release quality faster
+- 🤝 Collaborating with developers, QA, and product teams for quality releases
 - 📚 Learning new tools & sharing knowledge

 ---

-✨ Thanks for stopping by my README — feel free to connect, collaborate, or drop me a message if you share the same passion for **testing, blockchain, or automation!**
+✨ Thanks for visiting my GitHub!
+Feel free to **connect, collaborate, or drop a message** if you share a passion for **testing, blockchain, or automation**.